binckbank-api/client-js/README.md

 {
     "accountNumber": "accountNumber",  // Account
-    "number": orderNumber,  // Together with account, this identifies the order "instrument": {
+    "number": orderNumber,  // Together with account, this identifies the order "referenceId": "external reference"  // This can be your reference, provided with an order "instrument": {
         "id": "instrumentId"  // Instrument id
     },